 The Company does not backdate options or grant options retroactively.
 In addition, we do not intentionally coordinate grants of options so that they are made before announcement of favorable information, or after announcement of unfavorable information.
 Our option grants are granted at fair market value on a fixed date or event, with all required approvals obtained in advance of or on the actual grant date.
-Fair market value is the closing price of a share of the Company's common stock on the grant date.
+Fair market value is the mean of the high and low sales prices of a share of the Company's common stock on the grant date.
 All grants to executive officers require the approval of the Compensation Committee.

-In 2008, the named executive officers each received a grant of options, as discussed in the "Grants of Plan-Based Awards for Fiscal Year Ended 2008" table, below.
+In 2009, the named executive officers each received a grant of restricted stock and options, as discussed in the "Grants of Plan-Based Awards for Fiscal Year Ended 2009" table, below.